AlloSphere-Research-Group/allolib/readme.md

 [ ] remove opengl implementations in al::Graphics (leave only enums?)

 [ ] use matrix stack (cpu side) for al::Graphics -> divide graphics to graphics & glgraphics

+mark fuctions that needs to be commented out temporarily with:
+`/* !LATER! */`